 Ultimately, the objective of these meetings is to provide an opportunity for subject matter experts to work together to identify gaps in the research and existing data, determine what is needed to fill those gaps, foster better collaboration among the state’s institutions, and maximize funding opportunities.

-To sign up to recieve these emails directly, please fill out the form that is linked to the right.
+To sign up to receive these emails directly, please fill out the form that is linked to the right.
 You will be added to the recipient list and begin receiving the e-newsletter at the next quarterly send out.

 2019 Research on Tap